I have a long-standing love affair with L’Occitane – there’s just something about it, both as a brand and the wonderful range of products.

-L’Occitane also Included three sample sachets in my parcel which was so thoughtful.
-I particularly liked the best-selling Immortelle Divine Oil and a great way to “try before you buy”.
+L’Occitane also kindly Included three sample sachets in my parcel which was so thoughtful.
+I particularly liked the best-selling Immortelle Divine Oil.

 The lip balm retails for £9 and the Roll On for £18.
 Both products are available to purchase directly from Perfumes L’Occitane